 Surgery: If your ACL is torn badly or you’re an athlete, your doctor will likely recommend surgery as your only option to repair and heal it.
 During surgery, your surgeon will remove your damaged ACL and replace it with new tissue that will help a new ligament grow in its place.
 Surgery should be considered a last resort option because the recovery time for full healing is up to 12 months, and that includes regular physical therapy visits and a course of pain medications post-surgery.

-Is Stem Cell for ACL Tears a Viable Option?
+Is Regenerative Medicine for ACL Tears a Viable Option?

 If you’ve torn your ACL and you’ve been told that surgery is your only option to get back on your feet, you’re likely feeling defeated and filled with dread about your prognosis.
 After all, who wants to willingly sign up for a surgery that’s going to put you out of commission for months?